Isfahan: Safavid era

-Isfahan regained its importance during the Safavid period (1501–1736).
-The city's golden age began in 1598 when the Safavid ruler Abbas the Great (reigned 1588–1629) made it his capital and rebuilt it into one of the largest and most beautiful cities in the 17th-century world.
+Isfahan regained its importance during the Safavid era (1501–1736).
+The city's golden age began in 1598 when the Safavid ruler Abbas the Great (reigned 1588–1629) made it his capital and rebuilt it into one of the largest cities of the 17th-century.
 In 1598, he moved his capital from Qazvin to the more central Isfahan.
 He introduced policies increasing Iranian involvement in the Silk Road trade.
 Turkish, Armenian, and Persian craftsmen were forcefully resettled in the city to ensure its prosperity.
-Their contributions to the economic vitality of the revitalized city supported the recovery of Safavid glory and prestige, after earlier losses to the Ottomans and Qizilbash tribes, ushering in a golden age for the city.
+Their contributions to the economic vitality of the city supported the recovery of Safavid prestige after earlier losses to the Ottomans and Qizilbash tribes.

-As part of Abbas's forced resettlement of peoples from within his empire, as many as 300,000 Armenians (primarily from Jugha) were resettled in Isfahan during Abbas' reign.)
-In Isfahan, he ordered the establishment of a new quarter for these resettled Armenians from Old Julfa, and thus the Armenian Quarter of Isfahan was named New Julfa (today one of the largest Armenian quarters in the world).
+During Abbas's reign, as many as 300,000 Armenians (primarily from Jugha) were forcefully resettled; some were brought to Isfahan.
+He ordered the establishment of a new quarter for these resettled Armenians from Old Julfa, and thus the Armenian Quarter of Isfahan was named New Julfa.
+Today, it is one of the largest Armenian quarters in the world.

-Shah Abbas would also oversee a transformation of the urban pattern of Isfahan.
+Abbas also oversaw a transformation of the urban pattern of Isfahan.
 The plans included the new, rectangular Shah Square and the linear Chahar Bagh Boulevard.
-Between these two focal points of Isfahan's urban revitalization was a large garden, what is today the Hasht Behesht Gardens.
-The new, geometric, planned portions of Isfahan would stand out against the old city's complex street layouts, attracting foreign emissaries and wealthy residents along the Chahar Bagh.
+Between these two focal points of Isfahan's urban revitalization was a large garden, today the gardens of Hasht Behesht.
+The new, geometric, planned portions of Isfahan stood out from the old city's complex street layouts, attracting foreign emissaries and wealthy residents along the Chahar Bagh.
 Shah Square would be adorned by 4 grand monuments on each side.
-Importantly to the north, a turquoise gate connected the new square to Isfahan's Grand Bazaar and old square, while to the south, the Shah Mosque would become the new primary place of worship for city residents.
+To the north, a turquoise gate connected the new square to Isfahan's Grand Bazaar and old square; to the south, the Shah Mosque became the new primary place of worship for city residents.